randine/Azure_Terraform/README.md

 To install Kong:
 kubectl apply -f https://bit.ly/kong-ingress-dbless

+Get the external Ip address from the kong proxy: kubectl -n kong get service kong-proxy -o jsonpath='{.status.*.ingress.*.ip}'

+Open the browser and paste the ip.

 As the terraform plan already installed an ingress, you can use the external address assigned to the Kong Proxy to access the deployment.

 There are 3 replicas deployed, and if you refresh the browser, you can see it load balancing between the 3.